MarioJim/tec-transcript-translater/README.md

 ## Installation

-First off, go to the `Releases` tab, download the latest version and extract the zip somewhere.
+First off, go to the `Releases` tab, download `tec-transcript-translater.zip` from the latest version and extract the zip somewhere.

 Then, load your extension on Chrome: